Rethinking Score Distillation as a Bridge Between Image Distributions: Experiments

 \section{Experiments}

 \looseness=-1 In this section, we test our proposed method on several generation problems where SDS is adopted.
 We compare against SDS and other task-specific baselines.
 Note that our goal is not to show another state-of-the-art text-to-3D generation method, but to verify our findings, where the proposed score distillation approach based on textual description efficiently improves the results by mitigating the source distribution mismatch error.
-We first perform a thorough experiment in a controlled setting on zero-shot text-to-image generation.
-Then, we compare it on text-guided NeRF optimization to SDS and VSD and evaluate the painting-to-real image translation task against image editing baselines.
-Please see more qualitative results, as well our method's application to optical illusion generation and 3D-sketch-to-real task, in the appendix.
+We first perform a thorough experiment in a controlled setting on text-to-image generation.
+Then, we compare it on text-guided NeRF optimization to SDS and VSD and evaluate the painting-to-real image translation task against image editing baselines. \cameraready{Please see more results in the appendix, including additional qualitative results and comparison, ablation studies and our method's application to optical illusion generation and 3D-sketch-to-real task.}